tencentyun/intlcloud-documents/yehe_doc/安全/DDoS 高防 IP/购买指南/计费概述_intl_en.md

 | Number of ports (or protected domains) ≤ 60  | Free               |
 | Number of ports (or protected domains)  > 60 | 100                |

->The number of forwarding rules is the total number of TCP/UDP ports (for non-website connections) and HTTP/HTTPS domain names (for website connections) that you configure for an Anti-DDoS Advanced instance.
+>?
+The number of forwarding rules is the total number of TCP/UDP ports (for non-website connections) and HTTP/HTTPS domain names (for website connections) that you configure for an Anti-DDoS Advanced instance.

 ### Application Bandwidth
 Application bandwidth is the bandwidth used for forwarding the application traffic that has been cleansed by the Tencent Cloud Anti-DDoS data center back to the data center on the real server.